catherine2000/AMAZON-FOOD-REVIEWS/README.md

 # AMAZON-FOOD-REVIEWS

 This repository contains the code for analysing food reviews from Amazon.
+This was an academic group project.

 A data set of text reviews and corresponding ratings provided by users is used in this project (https://snap.stanford.edu/data/web-FineFoods.html).
 The rating scores range from 1 (lowest rating) to 5 (highest rating).